FireflyMigration/firefly-doc/dev-docs/reference/02-Comparing-Migrated-Code-with-Magic/eDevelopper/07-Operations.md

 ```csharp
  _layout.Customer.WriteTo(_ioPrint_Order);
  ```
-For a discussion on working with system files in .Net, see: Working with System Files
+For a discussion on working with system files in .Net

-For a discussion on how to print a report in .Net, see: Printing a Report
+For a discussion on how to print a report in .Net

 ### I/O